AnwoyBarua/lib_management_system_with_python_OOP/README.md

 #### return_book() function:
 Helps members to return their borrowed books.
 #### create_account() function:
 This one is for creating a new account.
-A new member id will automatically be generated.
+A unique member id will automatically be generated.

+# Library class:
+Finally library class inherits all the functionality of the above classes.